NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 - with a minute per item evenly divisible into 60

 Note, then, that the shortest schedule may be hourly and the longest (sub-hourly) schedule may be minutely.
+The csv file may optionally contain a "vacancy" column which indicates timestamps for which the building unit is vacant.
+A value of 0 indicates no vacancy, whereas a value of 1 indicates vacancy.
+All schedules in the csv file will be set to zero during the vacancy period.
+The following end uses will be zero during the vacancy period:

+- occupants
+- lighting
+- appliances
+- fixtures
+- ceiling fan
+- plug loads
+- fuel loads
+- pools
+- hot tubs

 If a schedule path is provided, no other weekday/weekend fraction or monthly multipliers may be contained in the HPXML file.

 HPXML Building Details